Course overview

 How you learn

-During this award you take part in a variety of teaching and learning activities including interactive seminars, discussion groups, peer workshops and guided study.
+Learning activities include interactive seminars, group discussion, peer workshops and guided study.
 This gives you a comprehensive and detailed understanding of the module’s theoretical elements.

-By actively participating in the course you are able to accept and value the contributions of your peers and further develop your belief in your own ability.
-You receive formative feedback on your development based on being able to synthesise and critically appraise the module content – this is evidenced through peer group discussion and skills practice.
-You are encouraged to reflect both in and on practice to demonstrate how you apply the module’s theoretical content.
+These activities give you the ability to accept and value your peers’ contributions and further develop your own skills.
+You receive feedback on your development based on your participation in group discussion and skills practice, and we encourage you to reflect on how you apply the module’s theoretical content.

 How you are assessed

-You produce a written case study (3,000 words max) evaluating the patient/client's care and justifying your proposed management and treatment options.
+You write a 3,000-word case study critically analysing the management of a person with diabetes in primary care.
+Evaluate their care and justify your proposed management and treatment options.

-You must obtain consent in accordance with the School of Health & Social Care policy.
+You must obtain consent in accordance with the School of Health & Life Sciences policy.

 Entry requirements